Midataur/optimal-masters/README.md

 Notes:

-Prerequisites are not implemented yet, so I did a janky hack to make sure Random Processes comes after Advanced Probability.
-Keep this in mind if you are not starting in 2025 sem 1.
+Most prerequisites are not implemented yet, so some generated plans may technically be invalid.
+Tell me if this happens and I'll fix it.